 Laptop | 200-250 | 200-250 |

-Now, it would make sense to just add up the starting and running wattages and get the minimum power rating that your generator should have.
-In this example, if we were to simply add up the numbers, we’d get about 3,840W starting wattage and about 2,830W running wattage.
+Now, it would make sense to add up the starting and running wattages and get the minimum power rating that your generator should have.
+In this example, if we were to add up the numbers, we’d get about 3,840W starting wattage and about 2,830W running wattage.

-This isn’t too much, so it actually may be feasible to just get a 4,000W power generator and not think about power optimization too much.
+This isn’t too much, so it actually may be feasible to get a 4,000W power generator and not think about power optimization too much.

-So, to make a more efficient decision, you would need to approach the issue more intelligently
+So, to make a more efficient decision, you would need to approach the issue more intelligently.

 Leaving extra room for appliances